About Author

 Are you satisfied with the AllAuthor experience thus far?
 Is there anything about the site you particularly like or dislike?

 I am very satisfied with my AllAuthor experience, thanks.
+They are very helpful with their promo campaigns.

 Ask Daniel James a Question